 Time Frame

-Time from randomization until the date first documented of progressive disease (PD) by RECIST v1.1 (as determined by the Investigator at the local site), or death due to any cause, whichever occurs first
+To assess time from randomization until the date of first documented progressive disease (PD) by RECIST v1.1 (as determined by the Investigator at the local site), or death due to any cause, whichever occurs first.

 Secondary Outcome Measures